 How To Get The Look

 apply moisturizer + sunscreen // This is the most important part, so don’t skip this step!
 Some days, this is all I do.
 I find that applying a liberal amount of moisturizer helps to create a barrier between my face and the mask, reducing irritation.
 I like CereVe Moisturizing Cream because it is thick and emollient, but it absorbs into the skin really well and leaves behind a silky, non greasy finish.
-I feel like it helps reduce friction on my face, which lessens itching, dry spots and irritation.
+I feel like it helps reduce friction on my face, which lessens itching, dry spots and overall irritation.

 Follow up the moisturizer with, guess what?
 More moisturizer!
 I’m using the Up&Up Morning Facial Moisturizing Lotion here, though you could use the CereVe version if you’d prefer.
 Sun protection is important regardless, but it’s especially helpful in making sure your skin tone stays even all over.
 I apply this mainly on my forehead and around my eyes, and a little on my nose and on the tops of my cheeks.
-Overall, I try to keep products beneath the mask to a minimum, so I avoid going to heavy with the sunscreen under there.
+In general, I try to keep products beneath the mask to a minimum, so I avoid going too heavy with the sunscreen under there.

 Up&Up Morning Facial Moisturizing Lotion ||

-apply bronzer // Bronzer is what really brings the look together.
+apply bronzer // Bronzer really brings the look together.
 It makes it look complete, rather than “half a face of makeup.”
 I apply my bronzer along my hairline, brushing it over pretty much my entire forehead.
 Here’s the sneaky part: I also apply the bronzer on top of my cheekbones, where I’d usually apply blush and highlighter.
 The color peeking out the top of the mask makes you look healthy and vibrant but not overdone, such as if you had a sparkly highlighter sticking out from under your mask.

 define eyebrows // We all know that eyebrows are important because they “frame your face.”
 But I say they’re even more important now because they frame your eyes, what is the only part of you that’s actually in the field competing against the mask.
 Would you rather people see you or just see your mask?
 Shape and fill in your brows as you normally would.
 I’ve been going for a more au naturale style lately, but that’ll change at some point, inevitably.